Banbridge Academy: Extracurricular activities

-The school has a strong musical interest, with two choirs (Girls Choir, and Junior Choir) and an orchestra.
+The school has two choirs (Girls' Choir and Junior Choir) and an orchestra.
 The school has an annual theatrical production in November/December, Christmas carol concert and Spring concert.

 There are a number of other extracurricular activities, including Bridge Club, Craft Club, Young Enterprise, Creative Writing Club, Cadets and Junior and Senior Scripture Unions.

 All internal school competitions are based around the House system.
 Every pupil is randomly assigned a House in Year 8 (if they have older siblings in the school they will be assigned to the same house as their sibling), and when they participate in any activities during their time in the school, points are awarded to their House.
 The Houses are named after notable local figures, and are: